 What does it mean to Let Go and Let God?

-6 areas of your life where you should let go and let God.
+Here are 6 areas of life where we should all aim to “let go and let God” and what it means.

 Let Go of Control and Let God be in Control